-Images courtesy of Dr. med.
-Dipl. oec. med.
-Michael Lichtenberg and PD Dr. Christian Wissgott.

 Optimizing PTA

 with precision dissection repair

-The Tack endovascular system (4F) is a purpose-built, minimalmetal solution for precision repair of post-PTA dissections.
-This novel dissection repair device is the first ever vascular implant FDA approved for below-the-knee therapeutic interventions.
+The Tack endovascular system (4F) is a purpose-built, minimal-metal solution for precision repair of post-PTA dissections.

 It is crucial to repair dissections in BTK vessels to help restore obstructed blood flow, heal wounds, relieve pain, and prevent amputation.
-The Tack endovascular system (4F) is the only vascular implant to give physicians the ability to confidently treat challenging post-PTA BTK dissections and improve outcomes for patients with CLI.
-An adjunct therapy to balloon angioplasty, Tack optimized PTA repairs BTK dissections with high rates of patency and freedom from CD-TLR, ultimately preserving future treatment options.
-Pre-loaded with four self-expanding and self-sizing nitinol implants, the system can be deployed to treat multiple dissections with a single catheter.
+The Tack endovascular system (4F) is a first-of-its-kind focal stent implant to give physicians the ability to confidently treat challenging post-PTA BTK dissections and improve outcomes for patients with CLI.

+An adjunct therapy to balloon angioplasty, Tack optimized PTA repairs BTK dissections with high rates of patency and freedom from CD-TLR, ultimately preserving future treatment options.5 Pre-loaded with four self-expanding and self-sizing nitinol implants, the system can be deployed to treat multiple dissections with a single catheter.
-Tack implant

-- 4F/.014" BTK system

-- 150 cm working length

-- Four pre-loaded 4F Tack implants

-- Self-sizes to tapering vessel diameters from 1.5-4.5 mm with a single system

-- Accurate (≤ 1mm) Tack implant deployment

-- Nitinol with gold radiopaque markers

 Purpose-built

 The Tack endovascular system is purpose-built to repair peripheral arterial dissections following balloon angioplasty in BTK therapeutic interventions.

+Precision repair

+Focal treatment with minimal metal treats only the area where dissections are present and avoids covering portions of healthy tissue.

+Preserves options

-Precision repair Focal treatment with minimal metal treats only the area where dissections are present and avoids covering portions of healthy tissue.
-Preserves options A Tack implant leaves behind significantly less metal than stents, preserving vessel integrity, future treatment options and - ultimately - limbs.
+A Tack implant leaves behind significantly less metal than stents, preserving vessel integrity, future treatment options and - ultimately - limbs.

-No more device sizing Only the Tack endovascular system features adaptive sizing - which allows each Tack implant to adapt to tapering anatomy while maintaining a relatively constant radial force.
+No more device sizing

+Only the Tack endovascular system features adaptive sizing - which allows each Tack focal stent implant to adapt to tapering anatomy while maintaining a relatively constant radial force.
 This means that a single size Tack implant can be used across a wide range of vessel diameters.

+Clinical data

-Delivery system Clinical data X TOBA II BTK This multi-center, global pivotal study evaluates the Tack endovascular system (4F, 1.5-4.5 mm) in patients with CLI and dissections resulting from PTA using a standard balloon in the mid/distal popliteal, tibial and peroneal arteries.
-The trial enrolled 233 patients who had dissections requiring repair after standard PTA.
+TOBA II BTK This multi-center, global pivotal study evaluates the Tack endovascular system (4F, 1.5-4.5 mm) in patients with CLI and dissections resulting from PTA using a standard balloon in the mid/distal popliteal, tibial and peroneal arteries.
+The trial enrolled 233 patients who had dissections requiring repair after standard PTA.5

 TOBA II BTK 12-month results confirm that the Tack endovascular system (4F, 1.5-4.5 mm) is a durable, below-the-knee implant for post-PTA dissection repair that optimizes angioplasty to save limbs.
-The study showed that the Tack endovascular system: